 Wonders’ Way is a fantastic, free place to watch sunsets, marvel at cargo ships passing under the bridge, and enjoy the sensation of standing a few hundred feet above the water.
 Wait, are you afraid of heights?
 That’s OK.
 I’m afraid of heights, but I love walking this path.

-12. Morris Island Lighthouse in Folly Beach
+Hike for a View of the Morris Island Lighthouse in Folly Beach

 You can’t actually get to the Morris Island Lighthouse unless you have a boat, or a friend with a boat, or you know how to capture sea turtles and lash them together to make a raft.
 But you can see the light house from the north end of Folly Beach.